1. What is an EXISTS subquery?

 · Non-Correlated Subqueries: The subquery does not reference any columns from the outer query and can be executed independently.

-7. Is EXISTS
+7. Is EXISTS more

-efficient than IN
+efficient than IN?

-is generally more efficient than IN
+EXISTS is generally more efficient than IN when

 the subquery returns a large number of rows.
-This is because EXISTS
+This is because EXISTS will stop

-searching as soon as it finds the first matching row, whereas IN
+searching as soon as it finds the first matching row, whereas IN needs to evaluate

 all rows in the subquery before making a comparison.

-8. Can EXISTS
+8. Can EXISTS return

 multiple rows in a subquery?

-Yes, the subquery in EXISTS
+Yes, the subquery in EXISTS can return

-operator only cares if at least
+multiple rows, but the EXISTS operator only cares if at least

 one row exists.
 It does not process the actual data in the rows.

-9. Can EXISTS
+9. Can EXISTS be used

-in the SELECT
+in the SELECT clause?

-No, EXISTS
+No, EXISTS cannot be

-clause.
-It is used in the WHERE
+directly used in the SELECT clause.
+It is used in the WHERE or HAVING clauses to

 filter rows based on the existence of matching data in a subquery.

-10. What is the performance advantage of using EXISTS
+10. What is the performance advantage of using EXISTS?

-The EXISTS
+The EXISTS operator often

-provides better performance than alternatives like IN
+provides better performance than alternatives like IN when dealing with

-evaluates the subquery only until it
+large subqueries, because EXISTS evaluates the subquery only until it

 finds a match.
 Additionally, it uses short-circuiting, which